dmahr1/quick-reference/index.md

     - Supports the built-in `assert` statement rather than special methods.
     - Automatically discovers test scripts named `test_*.py` or `*_test.py`.
     - Automatically discovers test cases in functions and classes whose names are prefixed with `test`, as well as anything inheriting from `unittest.TestCase`.
+    - The name of the currently executing test case is stored in the `PYTEST_CURRENT_TEST` environment variable.
 - Pytest [command line arguments](https://docs.pytest.org/en/stable/reference/reference.html#command-line-flags):
   - **`-m`** runs tests as a module, similar to python -m.
   - **`-k <expr>`** selects tests whose names match string expression `<expr>`.